hugossilva/MultiClassNode/README.md

 ## Overview
-  MultiClass is a JavaScript library to allow developers to extends more than one class in node js.
+  MultiClassNode is a JavaScript library to allow developers to extends more than one class in node js.

 ## Install
-  To install MultiClass library just execute the following command line in prompt inside your node project folder
+  To install MultiClassNode library just execute the following command line in prompt inside your node project folder

-  $ npm install multiclass
+  $ npm install multiclass-node

 ## Usage
-const MultiClass = require('multiclass);
+const MultiClassNode = require('multiclass-node);

 class One {
     constructor() {